MichaelaAnastasiaAustin/Amazon_Vine_Analysis/README.md

 ![percent_unpaid_5star](https://github.com/MichaelaAnastasiaAustin/Amazon_Vine_Analysis/blob/main/images/percentage_unpaid_5star.png)

 ## Summary
 All in all, there does not appear to be positivity bias for reviews in the Vine program.
-For the apparel dataset, less than half of Vine reviews were five stars -- 45%.
+For the Amazon Apparel dataset, less than half of Vine reviews were five stars -- 45%.
 In comparison, 52% of non-Vine reviews were five stars.
 To further assess the potential of any positivity bias for reviews in the Vine program, I would recommend pulling in the "review_headline" and/or "review_body" columns from the original dataset table into our vine_table.
 Then, we would be able to assess the length of reviews or whether certain positive words were used more frequently in Vine program reviews.